DOV-Vlaanderen/saga-watem/docs/description.md

 computed in WaTEM and to describe the implemented formulas.

 ## Water erosion
-The aim of this page is to explain how the water erosion is computed.
-The water erosion is derived from the RUSLE-equation
-($A = \frac{\text{kg}}{\text{m}^{2}.\text{year}}$) (Revised
-Universal Soil Loss Equation, Renard et al., 1997):
+Water erosion is computed by using the RUSLE-equation ($A = \frac{\text{kg}}{\text{m}^{2}.\text{year}}$) (Revised Universal Soil Loss Equation, Renard et al., 1997):